bitcoin-sv/arc/README.md

 - Find full documentation at [https://bitcoin-sv.github.io/arc](https://bitcoin-sv.github.io/arc)

+## Configuration
+Settings for ARC are defined in a configuration file.
+The default configuration file is `config.yaml` in the root directory.
+Each setting is documented in the file itself.

 ## Microservices

 To run all the microservices in one process (during development), use the `main.go` file in the root directory.